Shivangi-Sharma-CS/TennisBracket/README.md

 # Disclaimer
 This was my assignment at the University of Prince Edward Island.
-The assignment was provided by my professor [Andrew Godbout](https://github.com/andrewgodbout) and many thanks to my help center tutor [William Taylor](https://github.com/wtaylor17) for his help in this assignment.
+The assignment was provided by my professor [Dr. Andrew Godbout](https://github.com/andrewgodbout).
+I thank him for his mentorship.
+I also want to thank my help center tutor [Mr. William Taylor](https://github.com/wtaylor17) for his guidance.

 2 years later now, I have revised my solution.
 It was correct before, however, I have revised the solution to be consistent with binary tree data structure.